janmanfai/cypress-cheat-sheet/README.md

 - Split application and test logic.
 Either using Page Objects or Custom Commands.
 - Separate test logic and test data.
 Save all your test data inside `fixtures/` and load them inside the test using `cy.fixture('myFile')`.
-- Focus on UI testling (with stubbed XHR) and only test the critical paths E2E.
+- Focus on UI testing (with stubbed XHR) and only test the critical paths E2E.
 - Do not slow down your tests with unnecessary sleeping, because Cypress automatically waits.
 - Test the application the way a user would use it.
 If possible use ARIA or data- attributes instead of CSS Selecors.
 - Assert frequently so you can reproduce the problem easier & faster.